shashankgoranta/Encrypted-Proxy-Channel/README.md

 # Encrypted-Proxy-Channel
 The tool "plugboard" proxy is for adding an extra layer of protection to publicly accessible network services.
-The program will be written in Go using the Crypto library.
+The program is written in Go using the Crypto library.

 Consider for example the case of an SSH server with a public IP address.
 No matter how securely the server has been configured and how strong the keys